walk the Thames Path

 Oxford has its own calendar because of the University term time.
 April and May are quiet.
 June and July are particularly busy.
 It then gets quiet again in August but picks up again in September and October.

-Outside Oxford to Reading
+Oxford to Reading

 In Reading itself, be aware that Reading Festival, held during August bank holiday, can cause accommodation congestion.